|July 21, 2014 - HOLD A SPOT|

 It is expected that you engage in some degree of bargaining for market or street purchases.
 This is fun, and should be taken lightly.

 Ask for permission before photographing individuals, particularly indigenous people.
 Most of the locals will gladly pose for a photo in exchange for a small gift.
 If in doubt, either ask or refrain.
 Don't photograph any government or military property or persons; this includes the airport.

 Since the electricity in Africa is not the same as in the United States, voltage converters and plug adapters are required in order to use U.S. appliances.

 The official currency of Tanzania is the Tanzanian shilling (TSh).
-A recent exchange rate was about 1,700 TSh to the U.S. Dollar.
+Check a financial newspaper or www.xe.com for the current exchange rate prior to departure.